 Mental Health of Children and Young People Survey

 This survey is part of a series which provides England’s Official Statistics on trends in child mental health.
 It was commissioned by NHS Digital, with funding from the Department of Health and Social Care.
-We collaborated with Office for National Statistics (ONS), the University of Cambridge and the University of Exeter.
+We collaborated with the Office for National Statistics (ONS), the University of Cambridge and the University of Exeter.

 Download the 2020 report